 The Town of Newland has five total ground wells, approximately fifteen miles of distribution system, and three elevated storage tanks with a total of 325,000 gallons capacity that gravity feeds back into the distribution system.
 Public Works personnel maintain, repair, test and read meters.
 All sections are required to be permitted by the State of North Carolina and The United States EPA.
 The water systems is required to do daily, weekly, monthly and yearly reports and inspections as required by the State of North Carolina and Federal Government.

 There are two sections of waste water collection and treatment.
 Both sections are required to be permitted by the state of North Carolina and the United States EPA.
 Waste water is required to do daily and monthly monitoring and testing as well as yearly reports and inspections as required by the State of North Carolina.

 The second permit is our (Collection System Permit).
 This permit covers the operation and maintenance of the waste water collection system.
-Today the Town Collection System includes 10 miles of pipe, 280 manholes and 2 lift stations.
+Today the Town Collection System includes ten miles of pipe, 280 manholes and two lift stations.
 The operation and maintenance of a collection system is labor, intensive and time consuming.
-The state of North Carolina requires that we clean 10% of our collection system yearly, which amounts approximately 1 mile or 5280 linear feet.
-Permit requirements include walking and visually inspecting the entire 10 miles of collection system at least once a year, keeping all sewer line right-of-ways open and accessible.
-We have to mow, remove brush 2 to 3 times yearly.
+The state of North Carolina requires that we clean ten percent of our collection system yearly, which amounts approximately one mile or 5,280 linear feet.
+Permit requirements include walking and visually inspecting the entire ten miles of collection system at least once a year, keeping all sewer line right-of-ways open and accessible.
+We mow and remove brush two to three times a year.
 We must visit each lift station weekly and perform maintenance on the pumps, alarms, and wet well.
 We also must keep detailed logs of all operations and maintenance.